A Generic Overview of Video Intro Editor

 Overloading Projects

-A typical misstep in Video Intro Editor is adding excess complexity:
+A typical misstep in Video Intro Editor is adding too many effects:

 Ignoring Audio